Skip to content

 Vendor-neutral triggers

-Enable installs two things, agent-activated, with no manual user step:
+Enable installs these, agent-activated, with no manual user step:

 • A committed post-commit git hook (advisory; never blocks).
 After a commit it auto-stubs a session log when the commit did real work but carried none, and re-syncs adapters when a skill changed.

-• A CI floormemory-lint plus a session-log presence check — with zero per-user setup.
+• A CI floormemory-lint plus a session-log presence check — with zero per-user setup: GitHub Actions on GitHub, GitLab CI on GitLab, Azure Pipelines on Azure DevOps (after its one-time pipeline activation).

 no-build-step-agent-run still holds: git and CI invoke these in your environment; the tool itself runs nothing.